 The “Kerry Packer” Effect

-With that in mind, a lot of larger businesses have taken this effect into consideration and have invested into AED units throughout their business as a safety precaution.
+With that in mind, a lot of larger businesses have taken this effect into consideration and have invested in AED units throughout their business as a safety precaution.

 – In the event of a heart attack, depending on the level of severity, time is vital.